armory/docs/content/en/docs/spinnaker-user-guides/canary/kayenta-canary-cloudwatch.md

 ---
-title: Using Canary Analysis with Cloudwatch
+title: Using Canary Analysis with AWS CloudWatch
-aliases:
-  - /spinnaker_user_guides/kayenta_cloudwatch/
-  - /docs/spinnaker-user-guides/kayenta_cloudwatch
 ---

-Before you can start using Canary deployments, you need to enable Kayenta, the Spinnaker service for canary deployments.
-For more information, see [Configuring Kayenta]({{< ref "kayenta-configure" >}}).
+{{< include "user-guide/canary/config-kayenta-frag.md" >}}

 ## Cloudwatch configuration

-To enable Cloudwatch, add the following `cloudwatch` entry and add the supported type `METRICS_STORE` to your aws configuration entry to `kayenta-local.yml`, on this example we are going to configure S3 as Object Storage and Cloudwatch as Metric Store:
+To enable [CloudWatch](https://aws.amazon.com/cloudwatch/), update the AWS configuration entry in your `kayenta-local.yml` file.
+Make sure `METRICS_STORE` is listed under `supportedTypes`.
+Add the `cloudwatch` entry with `enabled: true`.

+The example below uses S3 as the object store and CloudWatch as the metrics store.

 ```yaml
 kayenta: